 Picking Out Your Cufflinks

 All French cuff shirts require cufflinks to fasten.
-Cufflinks say a lot about you and your style, and the right ones can make (or break) your entire ensemble.
+Cufflinks say a lot about you and your style, and the right ones can complete the way you present yourself.
 Exercise care in picking the correct ones for the occasion and your outfit.

 The world of cufflinks is a vast one, and as such, we created a separate page that acts as a guide to cufflinks.